Patrick-Kariuki/bootcamp-python/README.md

 demonstrate proficiency in the new language.

 ## Projects:
-1. Decrypting encrypted message
+> - Project 1: Decrypting encrypted message
-2.
+> - Project 2:
-3.
+> - Project 3: